anupn18/readme_lifesight/docs/INTRODUCTION/how-we-do-it.md

 ---
 title: How Lifesight Works
+excerpt: >-
-excerpt: Learn more about we implement your measurement program
+  Learn more about we implement your measurement program rooted in causality and incrementality
 deprecated: false
 hidden: false
 metadata: